 When non-Africans think of Africa, undoubtedly, many images come to mind — savannah, desert, Baobob trees, maybe even jungle — but probably not these images here.

 Upper Sipi Falls (Ngasire Falls)

 Finally, we arrive at the third and final set of falls.

-But the adventure doesn’t end there.
+But the adventure doesn’t end here.
 We’re only about half-way through the hike!
-We follow our guide higher and higher until we reach the top of the falls.

-Seconds later all hell breaks loose as the skies open up, lightning crashes down and I’m frantically packing my camera and fishing out my rain jacket.
+Seconds later, all hell breaks loose.
+The skies open up, lightning crashes down, and I’m frantically packing my camera and fishing out my rain jacket.

 In Uganda, you take electrical storms seriously.

 During our two months in-country so far, the news has reported a number of lightning related-deaths on an ongoing basis.

 One such incident that left a particularly indelible impression on me involved a school room full of children.
 Lightning struck the metal roofing of the typical concrete classroom, killing 50 students.